Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `db_name` is the name of the table in the underlying database.
 In most situations you can use the same name (in which case the field can be omitted), but the distinction allows some special scenarios, such as exposing a table under a simpler name, or exposing the same database table multiple times under different names.
-See the [Providing db_name](#providing-dbname) section for details.
+See the [Referencing database tables](#referencing-database-tables) section for details.

 If the `query` field is present instead, a virtual table is created, similar to an SQL view.
 The provided query can gather data from multiple tables, filter what columns are exposed and pre-process, pre-filter or pre-aggregate the data.
 The